angelgr-com/movies-backend/details_v2.md

    }
 ```

-Add in package.json (we will start server with 'npm run dev')
+Add script in package.json (we will start server with 'npm run dev')

 ```
 "dev": "nodemon index.js",